3 Symptoms of a Refrigerant Leak in Your Heat Pump in Cape Coral, FL

 As it moves through your heat pump, refrigerant will repeatedly shift between liquid and gaseous states.
 Though it’s common for it to leak out when it’s a gas, it may also do so when it’s a liquid.
 Therefore, inspect the area around your heat every so often and keep an eye out for leaks.

 Never leave any situation like the ones we’ve described unaddressed.
 If you think your heat pump is leaking refrigerant, and you can smell it inside your home, it’s best to evacuate your home.
 If the refrigerant is leaking from the outside coils, you won’t smell it, but your home will not continue cooling.
 The air coming from your vents when the system is running, will be warm.
-In either case, call Spectrum Air Conditioning and Refrigeration, and request AC services.
+In either case, call Arctic Air Home Services (formerly Spectrum), and request AC services.

 Image provided by iStock